10 Holiday Gifts for Families with a Deployed Service Member

 4. Operation Homefront's Holiday Meals and Toy Drive

-Operation Homefront will distribute 8,500 meals to military families in 26 locations around the country through their Holiday Meals for Military program.
+Operation Homefront will distribute meals to more than 12,000 military families at more than 25 active duty bases around the country through their Holiday Meals for Military program.
 The kit includes a turkey, gravy, cranberry sauce, stuffing, vegetables, plus additional food for a holiday breakfast.
 Registration varies by location.

 Operation Homefront also has a Holiday Toy Drive program to distribute toys and gift cards to junior enlisted military families.
 Visit your local Dollar Tree store between Nov.
 1 and Dec.
 3 to donate toys.

 (Visit Operation Homefront's Facebook page to stay updated on events and registration.)